DmitryKyd/rsa/README.md

-# rsa
+# Program for data encryption by algorithm RSA

-Program for data encryption by algorithm RSA
+This is the result of laboratory work on cryptography.